-Crime scene investigators are specialized law enforcement personnel who collect and analyze evidence taken from crime scenes.
-They can look at tire tracks, footprints, blood splatters, and many other elements of a crime scene to piece together theories about what occurred there, the sequence of those events, and how long ago they transpired.
+Crime scene investigators are specialized law enforcement personnel, who apply their forensic science knowledge to the documentation of a crime scene.
+They collect and analyze evidence such as tire tracks, footprints, blood splatters, and many other elements of a crime scene to piece together theories about what occurred, the sequence of events, and how long ago they transpired.

 Law enforcement agencies often lump together all sorts of personnel under the title of crime scene investigator, but for the purposes of this article, a crime scene investigator is a sworn peace officer with expertise in collecting and analyzing evidence gathered from crime scenes.
 An evidence technician is someone who gathers and processes crime scene evidence but is not necessarily a peace officer and is not involved in other aspects of investigating crimes.

 Forensic science dramas on television have increased the popularity of crime scene investigation as a career.
 Those shows may also have affected the public’s expectations of what crime scene investigators can bring to criminal prosecution.
 Many law enforcement personnel and prosecutors believe that such television programs have made jurors less likely to convict criminals when the prosecution does not present significant amounts of high-quality forensic evidence.
 Academic research has yet to prove the so-called CSI effect.